symphonyoss/ContainerJS/packages/api-openfin-demo/README.md

-# Symphony API for OpenFin Demo
+# ContainerJS API for OpenFin Demo

-This project provides a demonstration of the Symphony Desktop Wrapper API within OpenFin.
+This project provides a demonstration of ContainerJS which follows the Symphony Desktop Wrapper API within OpenFin.

 ## Usage